-So, I went to founders, CEOs and board directors, and crowdsourced a list of board-ready, exceptional women, and theBoardlist was born.
-Suddenly, instead of relying on their limited, and often, homogeneous networks, CEOs and board directors could access the limitless community of recommended female board talent.
+So, I went to founders, CEOs, and board directors to crowdsource a list of board-ready, exceptional women, and theBoardlist was born.
+Suddenly, instead of relying on their limited and often homogeneous networks, CEOs and board directors could access the limitless community of recommended female board talent.

 theBoardlist started with women because there was, and frankly still is, an urgent need for gender parity in the boardroom.
 We’re not there yet, but we are making progress.
 Our ultimate goal is to help companies create full and true representation in their leadership, so that they can better serve their customers, employees, and communities.
 With that in mind, it is not only a natural extension for theBoardlist to include all underrepresented minorities, regardless of gender, but an imperative.